Dunglass Collegiate Church: History

 The date of building the Chapel, dedicated to St. Mary of Dunglass, is unclear but when Sir Alexander Home of that Ilk was granted a charter, in 1421, to the lands of Dunglass the chapel was in existence, adjacent to Dunglass Castle, now demolished.
 In 1423, Sir Alexander Home of Dunglass employed priests (a college) to pray for the family's souls and the chapel was raised to collegiate status.
 This was confirmed by King James II of Scots in 1450 and confirmed by Pope Nicholas V. The college was composed of a provost, three chaplains and four boy choristers.
 In November 1500 George Home of Ayton endowed a chaplain to sing at the altar of "Our Lady of Pity" in the church.
 Originally, the church consisted of a nave and a choir and the Home or Hume burial vault.
 In the 16th century transepts were added and a new tower.

 In 1544 the church and castle were attacked by the Earl of Hertford's army during the wars of the Rough Wooing but the locals managed to repel the insurgents.
+In 1556 Lady Agnes Stewart, Countess of Bothwell, and Lady of Home, who held a "liferent interest" of Dunglass, appointed Hugh Hudson to the prebend of Dunglass as a replacement for Thomas Hudson.
+The Provost of Dunglass at the time was Abraham Crichton and John Fraser was chaplain.

 In 1560, the church closed at the onset of the Scottish Reformation.
 An Act of the Scottish Parliament in 1563 abolished mass forever and the church's days as a Roman Catholic Chapel were over.
 In the early days of the church, a hospital, to offer solace and aid to the sick, was built nearby and dedicated to St. Mary and John the Baptist.
-The building is built of ashlar sandstone and roofed by stone slabs though the tower in now unroofed.
+The building is built of ashlar sandstone and roofed by stone slabs though the tower is now unroofed.